co2-git/narwal/docs/common-queries.md

 ## Advanced update

-Use the `updateFunction` method to manually enter a complex setter:
+Use the `$set` property to manually enter a complex setter:

 ```sql
 UPDATE players SET score=(score * 100 + 10);